mbaytas/MAVA337Labs/Lab2_Java_ConditionsInteractions/README.md

 ### MAVA 337 Introduction to Programming for Design  (2016 Spring)

-# Lab 2: Conditions, Object Interactions
+# Lab 2: Conditions and Object Interactions

 This lab relates to the second lecture, where conditions and object interactions were covered.
 After this lab, you should be comfortable with these terms: **conditional statements**, **boolean**, **relational operators**, **logical operators**, **if statement**, **if-then-else**, **primitive type**, **object type**, **internal method**.